TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-3-wandering-three.md

 ---
 title: "Wandering Three"
 subtitle: "The Vanquished: Chapter 3"
-id: "the-vanquished-chapter-3"
 description:
   This adventure was planned as a single–session adventure (9-11 hours) for three sixth-level characters.

-campaignId: the-vanquished

 order: 3
 ---

 This adventure was planned as a single–session adventure (9-11 hours) for three sixth-level characters:

 - Meriele, a half–elf rogue
 - Elmon, an elf bard
 - Prince Aseir, a human fighter

 ## What's happened so far

 It's been a week since the characters freed the city from Qa'lir's control.
 They've been paid 250gp each to help with the securing of the